vossi1/nu6509/readme.md

 	R6502AP
 	UM6502A up to 86 datcode
 	gte G65SC02P-2 up to 86 datecode

-	:arrow_forward: R6512AP runs with a wire from socket 40 to IC pin 3 (needs the two-phase clock!)
+	R6512AP runs with a wire from socket 40 to IC pin 3 (needs the two-phase clock!)

 Doesn't run 100% or fails total: